-Afterward, have older children work in pairs to label the various body parts on the Parts of a Honeybee diagram.
+Afterward, have older children work in pairs to label the various body parts on the Honeybee Anatomy poster.

 Materials: bee costume – cardboard cutout of a bee thorax and abdomen (long enough to cover the teacher’s legs), four paper-stuffed socks for legs (teacher’s arms are other two), pipe cleaners for antennae, eye glasses with sticky dots on lenses for compound eyes, three sticky dots to put on forehead for simple eyes, plastic wrap for wings; small hair brushes, combs and two miniature baskets for grooming and pollen gathering; party blower for proboscis, cooking baster for honey stomach, wax paper for wax glands, wooden skewer for stinger; Honeybee Anatomy poster; for older children, Unlabeled Honeybee Anatomy poster for each pair.